Tony O'Donoghue: Personal life

+He married RTÉ's Mary Wilson in 1994 and they have a daughter.
+The couple split in 2005.
+O'Donoghue married Sarah Symmons in 2013 who he had met on a flight to Newcastle.
+They have one son together.

 In 2011, he had a lump removed from his neck and underwent radiation and chemotherapy after being diagnosed with cancer.
-O'Donoghue was worried about his upcoming football commitments but his oncologist Professor John Crown said: 'Tony, I want you to be well for the World Cup in Qatar in 2022'."
+O'Donoghue was worried about his upcoming football commitments but his oncologist Professor John Crown said: "Tony, I want you to be well for the World Cup in Qatar in 2022".